Healthy Homes Assessment Kingsley-Chatham

 Draught Stopping Kingsley-Chatham

-If a draft can be felt from unreasonable gaps or holes the area needs to be sealed.
+If a draft can be felt through gaps that are too large or holes the area requirements to be sealed.

-What are unreasonable gaps or holes?
+What are the most unreasonable gaps or holes?

 draught stopping building inspections